yingj4/598JTproject/README.md

 The output files generated from LLVM-Tracer are those end with `llvm` and 's'.
 The files in `./audio_pipeline/llvm-tracer-label-1/` and `./audio_pipeline/llvm-tracer-no-label/` are the stale ones we generated when doing this project.
 The binary executable is also an output.
 It is `./audio_pipeline/main-single`.
 ## Experiment Steps
-The binary executable also requires input for the number of input blocks and the operating mode.
+The binary executable requires input for the number of input blocks and the operating mode.
 The operating mode includes `encode` and `decode`.
 For example, if you want to run audio encoding with 500 blocks, you should run
 ```
 ./audio_pipeline/main-single 500 encode
 ```